metaplex-foundation/larry-discord-bot/README.md

 ## The Docs Bot:
 The first bot allows you to hook into any Algolia DocSearch index and uses the interaction autocomplete functionality to make it easy for users to query documentation.
 >TODO:
-> - [ ] Add funcitonality to store custom FAQs on a per server basis
+> - [ ] Add functionality to store custom FAQs on a per-server basis
 > - [ ] Convert the docs commands to a class and enable servers to deploy their own docs commands with an Algolia index and key

 ---
 ## The Mod Bot:
 The mod bot does a number of things:
-- check members on join and compares their username to that of the moderation team of a server (configurable on a per server basis).
+- check members on join and compares their username to that of the moderation team of a server (configurable on a per-server basis).
 If it matches, the user is immediately kicked and the team is alerted.
 - get a list of probable bots in a server, and can perform bulk actions (kick/ban) on all of them.
 - A number of other helpful things.
 >TODO: